What are the Requirements of an HSR Antitrust Filing for a Merger or Acquisition?

 Three thresholds determine the applicability of HSR filing requirements.
 First, one of the parties to the transaction must be in commerce in the United States or otherwise affect U.S. commerce.

-Third, if the transaction exceeds $80.8 million but does not exceed $323 million, at least one party involved in the transaction must have annual net sales or total assets of at least $161.5 million, and the other party must have annual net sales or total assets of at least $16.2 million.
-All of the threshold amounts stated in this article apply in 2017, and are updated annually.What are the HSR filing requirements?
+Third, if the transaction exceeds $0 million but does not exceed $359.9 million, at least one party involved in the transaction must have annual net sales or total assets of at least $180 million, and the other party must have annual net sales or total assets of at least $18 million.
+All of the threshold amounts stated in this article apply as of 2019, and are updated annually.What are the HSR Filing Requirements?

 HSR filings are premerger notifications that parties to a proposed merger transaction make with both the Federal Trade Commission and the Department of Justice.
 Subject to minor exceptions, both the seller and the buyer must each separately file with both agencies.
 Once the filing is made, a mandatory waiting period begins.